LukeGrahamLandry/WrapperLib/README.md

 - WrapperLib is available under the MPL 2.0 License as seen in the LICENSE file.
 This summary is not a substitute for the full license text.
 - You may distribute a Larger Work containing official versions of WrapperLib (ie by shading it into your mods).
-  - You must prominently link to WrapperLib's Source Code Form (this repo).
+  - You must prominently link to WrapperLib's Source Code Form and license, (this repo).
   - Your Larger Work may be under any license you like.
 - You may create and distribute modified versions of WrapperLib.
-  - You must prominently link to the Source Code Form of any modified versions of WrapperLib files.
+  - You must prominently link to the Source Code Form, and license, of any modified versions of WrapperLib files.
   - Modified versions of WrapperLib files must be available under the MPL 2.0.
   - The rest of your modified version may be under any license you like.
 - You may not remove license notices from any WrapperLib files.

+As long as you're following the terms of the license you don't have to bother asking me for permission for stuff.
+If you make improvements to the library I encourage submitting a PR so more people can benefit from them.